fabiankaegy/wizzard-server/gamelogic/readme.md

 # Gameplay

 ## Rounds
-Each round every player gets an increasing number of cards.
-This starts in round 1 with 1 card per player and goes up till all the cards are being used up.
+The first round starts with each player having one card on their hand.
+The amount of cards increases by one each round.
+The game ends when there are no cards left.

 - Shuffle Card Deck
 - Choose a random player to start the game